 Pharmacists must pay attention to detail, ensuring the accuracy of the prescriptions they fill.

-Pharmacists must have a Doctor of Pharmacy (Pharm.D.) degree from an accredited school.
-They also must be licensed, which requires passing two exams.
+Pharmacists must have a Doctor of Pharmacy (Pharm.D.) degree from an accredited pharmacy program.
+They must also be licensed, which requires passing licensure and law exams.

-All Doctor of Pharmacy programs require applicants to have taken postsecondary courses such as chemistry, biology, and anatomy.
-Applicants need at least 2 to 3 years of undergraduate study; for some programs, applicants must have a bachelor’s degree.
-For most programs, applicants also must take the Pharmacy College Admissions Test (PCAT).
+Admissions requirements vary by program, however, all Doctor of Pharmacy programs require applicants to take postsecondary courses such as chemistry, biology, and anatomy.
+Most programs require at least 2 years of undergraduate study, although some require a bachelor’s degree.
+Most programs also require applicants to take the Pharmacy College Admissions Test (PCAT).

 Pharm.D. programs usually take 4 years to finish, although some programs offer a 3-year option.
-A Pharm.D. program includes courses in pharmacology and medical ethics, as well as supervised work experiences in different settings, such as hospitals and retail pharmacies.
+Some schools admit high school graduates into a 6-year program.
+A Pharm.D. program includes courses in chemistry, pharmacology, and medical ethics.
+Students also complete supervised work experiences, sometimes referred to as internships, in different settings such as hospitals and retail pharmacies.

-Pharmacists seeking an advanced pharmacy position, such as a clinical pharmacy or research job, complete a 1- to 2-year residency following their Pharm.
-D. Some pharmacists who own their own store may choose to get a master’s degree in business administration (MBA).
+Some pharmacists who own their own pharmacy may choose to get a master’s degree in business administration (MBA) in addition to their Doctor of Pharmacy degree.
 Others may get a degree in public health.

 Analytical skills.
 Pharmacists must provide safe medications efficiently.
-To do this, they must be able to evaluate a customer’s needs, evaluate the prescriber’s orders, and have extensive knowledge about the effects and appropriate circumstances for giving out a specific medication.
+To do this, they must be able to evaluate a patient’s needs and the prescriber’s orders, and have extensive knowledge of the effects and appropriate circumstances for giving out a specific medication.

 Detail oriented.
-Pharmacists are responsible for ensuring the accuracy of the prescriptions they fill, because improper use of medication can pose serious health risks.
+Pharmacists are responsible for ensuring the accuracy of the prescriptions they fill.
+They must be able to find the information that they need to make decisions about what medications are appropriate for each patient, because improper use of medication can pose serious health risks.

 Managerial skills.
-Pharmacists—particularly those who run a retail pharmacy—must have good managerial skills, including managing inventory and overseeing a staff.
+Pharmacists—particularly those who run a retail pharmacy—must have good managerial skills, including the ability to manage inventory and oversee a staff.